 Just like The Powerhouse in Brisbane, The Paint Factory site at 115 Hyde Road is planned to become an integrated space for a range of artistic and creative endeavours in an open and industrial setting, with architecturally designed residences and communal spaces.

-International and national artists, curators, patrons and academics are already putting The Paint Factory on their lists of places to visit while in Australia and all remark on its significance as an artistic and creative hub.
+International and national artists, curators, patrons and academics are already putting The Paint Factory on their lists of places to visit while in Australia, and all remark on its significance as an artistic and creative hub.

-Can you see yourself engaging with a creative hub, with a mix of internal and external gallery spaces, performance stages and studios, a vital and vibrant arts-inspired destination linked by a series of pedestrian paths through green space?
+Can you see yourself engaging with a creative hub, with a mix of internal and external gallery spaces, performance stages and studios, a vital and vibrant arts-inspired destination linked by a series of pedestrian paths through green spaces?